Evacuations ordered as winds fuel Northern California fires

 It was one of two major wildfires in the northern part of the state, where temperatures were soaring, humidity was dropping and winds were steady.

 A blaze burning for several days to the west in Lake County jumped containment lines Saturday, prompting additional evacuation orders.
-That fire was more than 70 percent contained after charring about 22 square miles (57 square kilometers) of brush.
+That fire was more than 70 percent contained after charring about 22 square miles (57 square kilometers) of brush and destroying at least 20 structures.

 Smoke from the Yolo County fire was contributing to poor air quality in Napa, Sonoma, San Mateo and San Francisco counties, according to the National Weather Service.

-The smoky haze settling on areas to the south and west was rattling nerves near wine country communities that were devastated by deadly wildfires late last year.
+The haze settling on areas to the south and west and rattled nerves near wine country communities that were devastated by deadly wildfires late last year.

 “A lot of friends and family were texting today and saying they were having some PTSD,” said Savannah Kirtlink, who evacuated her Napa home during the blazes in December.
 She took photos of the smoke moving in this weekend and told KGO-TV she empathized with her neighbors to the north who were forced to flee their homes.